UK-IPOP/drug-extraction/README.md

 ## Usage

-In order to successfully run the benchmarks or tests you need to make the script you are going to run executable.
+In order to successfully run the benchmarks or tests you need to make the scripts you are going to run executable.
-This can be accomplished by simply running: `chmod u+x <script-name>`.
-For example: `chmod u+x scripts/run-tests.sh`.
-Then you can simply execute the script `./scripts/run-tests.sh`.
+This can be accomplished by simply running: `chmod u+x scripts` which will make all the files in the scripts directory executable.

+Running the benchmarks is then simply: `./scripts/bench.sh`.

+To run the benchmarks and log their output to a file: `./scripts/run-benchmarks.sh`.

+The log file can be found at `data/results.log`.
+This script will also open up the interactive Rust report (from criterion) for you.

+These scripts utilize docker images and containers to avoid having to install and manage all of these languages and dependencies on your system.

 ### Benchmarks

 To actually run the benchmarks first decide if you want the results logged to file or simply output to the terminal.
-Then use the corresponding script (either `run-` or `save-`).
+Then use the corresponding make command (either `bench` or `bench-save`).

-For example: `./scripts/run-benchmarks.sh` to run all the benchmarks and print output (no save).
+For example: `make bench` (inside the python directory) to run all the benchmarks and print output (no save).

 The results from save runs (`<LANGUAGE-FOLDER>/logs/bench_results.log`) are appended each benchmarking run and are manually examined and entered into a [spreadsheet](data/bench_results.csv) for easy analysis and cross-language comparison.

 > The time recorded is _averaged_ (~100,000 iterations) for each algorithm/comparison run.

-### Tests

-To actually run the tests simply run `./scripts/run-tests.sh` to run all the tests and print output.

-The tests for each language are written to identify cases where different languages/packages may have different implementations of an algorithm.
-The goal of the tests is not code coverage, but to identify cases where different languages may return different edit distances due to the nature of their implementations.

-The results of the tests are manually compiled from their log-files (`<LANGUAGE-FOLDER>/logs/test_results.log`) into another spreadsheet for easy analysis and cross-language comparison.

 ## Contributing